Teach the Notes like a Memory Master

 Introducing the Noteology pedagogical approach

-1. Teach the notes
+1. Teach the intervals

 3. Teach the golden rule